 | 19 Oct | 4 | Chung Yeung on Monday |

 For a "10 working days" deadline starting in one of these weeks, the calendar-time result will be 2–4 days longer than you might intuitively expect.
+For the full holiday list, see General Holidays 2026.
+For the counting method behind these numbers, see working days vs calendar days.

 The HK calculator handles these clusters automatically, counting only actual working days and skipping all General Holidays and weekends.